Club Constitution and Rules

 The President (and Vice President if elected) are honorary positions and as such are not automatically elected to the Committee.
 They may, if fully paid-up members, also stand as committee members (subject to the same nominations and voting process as other elected members).
 These two positions are elected by the committee at their discretion and at any time.
 The four main committee members: Chairman, Vice Chairman, Hon.
 Secretary and Treasurer must be in attendance when a decision is made.

-- The Club shall be managed, controlled and conducted by a committee consisting of the following officers: Chairman, Vice Chairman, Hon.
-Secretary, Treasurer and no fewer than 5 other elected members.
-Other roles such as Membership Secretary, Press Officer, Entertainments Officer, Youth Development Officer, Child Protection Officer, Overseas Trip Co-ordinator, Teams Co-ordinator, Club Equipment Officer, Club Competitions Organiser and County Representative, are not automatically elected to the committee, although those same people can, subject to nomination and a separate vote, also stand on the committee.
+- The Club shall be managed, controlled and conducted by a committee of the following officers: Chairman, Vice Chairman, Hon.
+Secretary, Treasurer, Youth Development Officer and no fewer than 4 other elected officers.
+Other roles such as Membership Secretary, Press and Social Media Officer, Entertainments Officer, Youth Development Officer, Child Protection Officer, Overseas Trip Co-ordinator, Teams Co-ordinator, Club Equipment Officer, Club Competitions Organiser and County Representative, are not automatically elected to the committee, although those same people can, subject to nomination and a separate vote, also stand on the committee.
 All such Officers and Committee Members to stand down, making their positions vacant in readiness for re-election at the AGM.

 - ANNUAL GENERAL MEETING

 - A General Meeting shall be held every year either in the month of October or November to receive the Chairman and Hon.
 Treasurer’s reports and Financial Statement, elect officers and committee and deal with any matter on the Agenda.
 The Hon.
 Secretary must give every member fourteen days’ notice of the date of meeting and notice of any business which is desired to place on the agenda must be given in writing to the Secretary at least seven days prior to the meeting.